aquaflamingo/EOTIM/README.md

 # Ethereum Open Transaction Insurance Market (EOTIM)

-Proof on concept for an open market for insuring transactions and escrows on the blockchain.
-Work in Progress.
+Proof on concept front end design for an p2p open market for insuring escrow based transactions on the blockchain.
+Let's say you're making a shipment from Mexico to Vancouver for oranges.
+You might want to have some insurance on that.

 ![Home](/assets/home.png)
 Home Landing Page